na-na-hi/renget/archive/rbrcz.md

 !!! note Updated as of Patch 3.21.1
 ***
-!!! note If you are new to star citizen, check out this [Introduction & Overview](https://rentry.org/guier/) on the game !!! note I'm active on the /vm/ thread, so feel free to point out useful resources you wish to be added here or if something is outdated, links are broken, or wrong.
+!!! note If you are new to star citizen, check out this [Introduction & Overview](https://rentry.org/guier/) on the game !!! note I'm active on the /vm/ thread, so feel free to point out useful resources you think should be added here, or if something is outdated or the links are broken.
 !!! warning Shop data is no longer available in the games files as of 3.20, so websites like https://finder.cstone.space/, https://uexcorp.space/, and https://www.erkul.games/ (dps calculator works fine) have to resort to manually updating it themselves for the time being.
 Expect outdated pricing information from these websites going forward early after a patch drops.
 # -> Categories <-
 ***